 - You have to fast and possibly stop some of your medications for a period before the surgery.

-- Cervical disc replacement surgery usually happens under general anesthesia so that you’re unconscious throughout.
+- Artificial cervical disc replacement surgery usually happens under general anesthesia so that you’re unconscious throughout.

 - A small incision is made in your neck through which cameras and tiny tools are inserted.